 OPIOIDS

-Breaking the numbers down by race brings even more alarm.
+Breaking the numbers down by race has always been alarming.
 State-by-state data shows that black people suffer far worse outcomes than white people when it comes to overdose deaths.
-A study from Georgetown University found that, while the number of fatal overdoses among white Americans often decreased between 2022 and 2023 in the 22 states that track drug overdoses by race and ethnicity, overdose deaths among black Americans generally increased.
+Research by Georgetown University found that, while the number of fatal overdoses among white Americans often decreased between 2022 and 2023 in the 22 states that track drug overdoses by race and ethnicity, overdose deaths among black Americans generally increased.

 This is a continuation of a distressing trend that has occurred for years.
 In Washington, D.C., “the city’s medical examiner identified fentanyl in 95 percent of the 87 overdose deaths through March of 2021, a number that had risen steadily in recent years; 281 overdose deaths in 2019; and 411 in 2020.”
 Black residents, who were then 46 percent of the city’s population “were disproportionately affected.”
 More than four out of five people who had fatal overdoses in Washington, D.C. during that time were black.